-Injury Biomechanics takes the facts of the accident and correlates them with the facts of the injury
+Injury Biomechanics takes the facts of the incident and correlates them with the facts of the injury

 Injury Biomechanics is the application of engineering principles to the understanding of how the body is injured.